 When We Start Thinking About Using Drilling Jar

-Nowadays, every drill string run in hole use a drilling jar whatever its types.
-But drilling jars are mainly required in the following situations:
+Nowadays, every string run in a hole uses a drilling jar, whatever its type.
+But they are mainly required in the following situations:

 - There are sloughing formations in a given area or at a particular depth.